 Speaking and pronunciation is a bit harder to target.
 Ideally you should travel to a francophone area and dive right into the speaking!
 However, good alternatives include finding a French person or somebody who knows French to talk to, even if it means setting up conversations on Skype.
 Another option could be to find a local Alliance Française, or do an activity similar to the pronunciation exercises found on the popular language programs of Rosetta Stone or Fluenz (which costs hundreds).
 My last suggestion would be to try out the pimsleur approach or other audio CD sets, and repeat after the speaker to work on pronunciation.

-I'd like to believe that reading and grammar are not completely dead.
-If you like to read for leisure then you not only have a good way to entertain yourself... you subconsciously learn French grammar as well!
-It's not a coincidence that good readers have a better command of the language when it comes to reading, writing, grammar, and vocabulary.
+I’d like to believe that reading and grammar are not dead forms of learning.
+If you like to read for leisure then you not only have a good way to entertain yourself… you subconsciously learn French grammar as well!
+It’s not a coincidence that good readers have a better command of the language when it comes to reading, writing, grammar, and vocabulary.

 French Grammar can be maintained in a variety of ways.
 The easiest way is to purchase one of the McGraw Hill’s Practice Makes Perfect books which focus on French grammar, vocabulary, or sentence building.
 I like these workbooks, they are paperback and contain plenty of exercises to practice with.
 These books stay around a beginner-intermediate friendly level (sometimes it’s great to review the basics).
 You can also find tons of grammar rules, practice exercises, and conjugations for free on the internet.
 Take for example lepointdefle, ielanguages, or FrançaisFacile which contain plenty of grammar, vocabulary, and conjugation exercises.
 French grammar can also improve through a free program known as Duolingo.